Clean Technology Manufacturing (CTM) Investment Tax Credit (ITC)

 grant_eligibility_criteria|who_can_apply

-- Canadian tax-paying corporations
+- Canadian corporations subject to income tax

 grant_eligibility_criteria|eligible_expenses